tikv/tikv/doc/roadmap-2024.md

 ## Observability & Diagnosability

-Improve TiKV's observability and diagnosability, make it easily locate issues that might impact the quality of TiKV service.
+Improve TiKV's observability and diagnosability, making it easy to locate issues that might impact the quality of TiKV service.

 ### Locate Hot Read/Write Data Range Easily